HarishAtGitHub/sqs-aws-message-parser-in-python/README.md

 we have a set of consumer jobs to process items in requests-queue.

-If the message processing is successful we delete the message from queue.In case, after it processes if the processing fails, then it reposts the message to the rejects-queue.
+If the message processing is successful we delete the message from queue.In case, after it receives, if the processing fails, then it reposts the message to the rejects-queue.

 Then we have set of consumer jobs to process items in rejects-queue.